uwacyber/cits1003/cits1003-labs/lab-11-ai.md

 ### Question 6.
 The impact of input-based defence on ChatGPT

 In reality, finding methods for distinguishing between “instructional” prompts and “user-input” prompts for ChatGPT has proven to be a challenge, due to the richness of natural language input.
 One such challenge is in implementing restrictions that prevent exploitation, while allowing enough freedom for the model to effectively perform its tasks.
+Consider a business who has appropriated ChatGPT for a particular business purpose.
+This may involve requiring and serving only a subset of ChatGPT’s full capabilities.
+The business hosts an endpoint (or access point) for users to be able to interact with their specified instance of ChatGPT.&#x20;

 Which of the following potential input-based defence methods would have the most impact on ordinary (non-malicious) use of the ChatGPT service?&#x20;

 1. Input allow-listing: Depending on the task the model is solving, it could happen that the user input has very specific formatting.
 For example, if the user input is a phone number, there is no point in allowing characters other than numbers, white spaces and maybe a small subset of symbols.&#x20;
 2. Input length: The more protections are deployed, the longer a payload would need to be to bypass them.
 Reducing the maximum length of the user input increases the level of restrictions and decreases the opportunities for an attacker to find a working payload.&#x20;